Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # Interpretation of results

 Here, the graphs show some differences compared to the previous case of Val di Fiemme.
 - 2017 (Pre-Vaia): the NDVI curve appears high and narrow, with a distinct peak around the value 0.85, while the fuzzy membership is positioned at 𝜇≈1.
-This seems to indicate a relatively homogeneous and mature forest cover prior to the disturbance event.
+This seems to indicate a relatively homogeneous and mature forest cover before the disturbance event.
 - 2019 (Post-Vaia): NDVI values show a significant drop towards the 0.35–0.40 range, and the fuzzy distribution becomes noticeably flat.
 This shows that the forest structure was lost.
 What we see now is probably just a mix of bare earth and broken trees scattered across the area.
 - 2021 (Recovery): The data appear to show a persistence of low values or a slight shift to the left in both the NDVI and fuzzy membership, suggesting a slow recovery process.
 - 2023 - 2025 (Recovery): The curves show a significant shift to the right, suggesting a clear recovery phase.
 The NDVI distribution is unimodal (centred on 0.65), which could indicate recolonisation throughout the area.
 Fuzzy membership confirms this progression.

 #  Area  of study: "Fiera di Primiero"

+The area is located in Fiera di Primiero, a town in the province of Trento, surrounded by wooded areas that were hit by a storm in 2018.

 <p align="center">
   <img src="2017-10-06-00_00_2017-10-06-23_59_Sentinel-2_L2A_True_color.png" width="25%" />